-Hekmati, a dual U.S.-Iranian citizen born in Arizona and raised in Michigan, was arrested in August 2011, then tried, convicted and sentenced to death for spying.
+In August 2011, Hekmati was arrested in Iran, then tried, convicted and sentenced to death for spying.
 Hekmati appealed, and Iran's Supreme Court annulled the death sentence and ordered a retrial in 2012.
 The country's Revolutionary Court then overturned his conviction for espionage, instead charging him with "cooperating with hostile governments" and sentenced him to 10 years in prison.

 The U.S. government repeatedly has denied that Hekmati is a spy.
 His family, which lives in Flint, Michigan, says he is innocent and only went to Iran to visit his grandmothers.